crate/cratedb-guide/docs/performance/optimization.rst

 ******************************************************************************

-CrateDB has a special scalar function called null_or_empty_ , using this in filter conditions against OBJECTs and ARRAYs is much faster that look for ``IS NULL`` if accepting empty objects and arrays is acceptable.
+CrateDB has a special scalar function called null_or_empty_ , using this in filter conditions against OBJECTs and ARRAYs is much faster than using an ``IS NULL`` clause, if accepting empty objects and arrays is acceptable.

 So instead of: